Minecraft-AMS/AnimatedFreeze/README_en.md

 ## Into

-- This module adds some built-in resource packs designed to disable certain texture animations or change their rendering approach to improve game performance.
+- This mod adds some built-in resource packs designed to disable certain texture animations or change their rendering approach to improve game performance.